GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

     Policy[Policy]:::policy

     %% Define the two approaches
-    SingleApproach[must be over 21 years old and be a citizen]:::box ModularApproach[must be over 21 years old and be a citizen]:::box
+    SingleApproach[be over 21 years old and a citizen]:::box
+    ModularApproach[be over 21 years old and a citizen]:::box

     %% Define the single artifact implementation
     SingleArtifact["Single gigantic artifact\n+\nconstant \"21\""]:::single

     %% Define modular artifact implementations
-    MustBe["MUST BE\nartifact"]:::mustbe
     And["AND\nartifact"]:::and
     GreaterThan["GREATER THAN\nartifact\n+\nconstant \"21\""]:::greater
     IsCitizen["IS CITIZEN\nartifact"]:::citizen

     %% Define subcomponents in modular approach
-    MustBeText[must be]:::redText
-    Over21Text[over 21 years old]:::greenText
+    Over21Text[be over 21 years old]:::greenText
     AndText[and]:::blackText
     CitizenText[be a citizen]:::orangeText